radityankn/voidwalkers-scandff-gf180mcu/README.md

 ![Scan DFF Functional-Level Diagram](images/functional_diagram.png)

 Our team consists of 3 people, which will handle the design and layouting with following task division :
-+ Flip Flop design and Layout :
++ Flip Flop design and Layout : Ahmad Jabar Ilmi
-    1. Aakarsh A
-    2. Ahmad Jabar Ilmi
 + Multiplexer Design and Layout : Sarah Beatrix Sitorus

 The workflow will proceed according to the proposed timeline, shown in figure below :